scar1377/intro-week-solution/day-5/exports-and-require/contents.md

 ## Section 2

-Still running `index.js` with node, attempt the following:
+Still running `index.js` with Node, attempt the following:

 1. Using only `somethingFromFile2` (_not_ file-1!), get `Vel` printed to the console